stone-ch/winthedocs/README.md

 # winthedocs
-This a project for documents.
+This is a project for documents.